 Mental Health Support Team (MHST) – Cansu Yilmaz

 Staff, Parent and Pupil Wellbeing Champions – Luke (Y3 Teacher) and Jane (School Admin Team)

 Wellbeing and good mental health is at the heart of everything we do: when we talk to each other, through our curriculum, awareness events and special assemblies.
 We care for and support each other – making William Patten a very special place.

 As parents and carers, you play an important role in your child’s mental health.
-Check out our free resources for families below.
+Check out our official free resources for families below.